waltzofpearls/hermes/README.md

 <img align="left" src="https://cloud.githubusercontent.com/assets/965430/15920452/d1d317f0-2dce-11e6-8704-7390fb0681e3.png">

 Hermes is a personal hobby robot rover project.
-The rover platform is based on a 4WD chassis controlled by an Arduino motor shield.
-Hermes has a Respberry Pi as its brain.
-The Pi is responsible for communicating with a controller device through WI-FI direct, processing and streaming video, sending commands to Arduino, and many more.
+It's based on a 4WD chassis driven by an Arduino board and a motor shield.
+Hermes also uses a Respberry Pi as its brain.
+The Pi is responsible for exchanging commands with the Arduino board, communicating with controlling device like a mobile phone through WI-FI direct protocol, processing and streaming video, and many more.

-Phase one aims to build a cell phone or tablet controlled robot rover without any intelligence.
-The rover will be completely rely on the pilot's control.
+Phase one of this project is aiming for building a cell phone or tablet controlled robotic rover without any intelligence.
+The controlling of the rover will be completely relying on a pilot.

-In the following phases, I will add solar panel, obstacle avoidance, more sensors and some machine learning to the rover, so it will have some limited intelligence.
+In the following phases, I will improve the rover with solar panel, obstacle avoidance, more sensors and some machine learning, so it will have some limited intelligence.

 ### Hardware